 All clay work is high fired stoneware.
 My preferred firing method is atmospheric wood fire with salt.
 All functional work is durable and withstands the rigor of daily use.
 Glazes are non-toxic and food safe.

 Carstens has been working with clay since 1974 where, as the art department assistant at college he helped set up and begin the ceramics program as a sculpture student.

 He has worked steadily in clay since that time and was offered the purchase of Mississippi Mud studios in 2003.
 Serving local potters and holding classes the studio has become more of a private studio over the last ten years.
 Devoting more energy to personal development, Carstens focuses his energies on expanding the evolution of his sculptural forms.
-Several years ago Gary began work with an apprentice, Tabitha Link.
-Now partner, and often teacher, they work together supporting each other’s personal journey.
+Several years ago Gary began work with an apprentice, Tab Link.
+Now studio mate, and often teacher, they work together supporting each other’s personal journey.